naeunoh/naeunoh.github.io/_posts/2022-07-15-naturalistic-intro.md

 >**Research Questions & Corresponding Methods for Naturalistic Tasks**
 >
 > 1. How do we build models using naturalistic designs?
->    1-1.
-Indirectly model by capturing “reliable” neural responses among subjects
+>   1. Indirectly model by capturing “reliable” neural responses among subjects
 >       - Minimize individual variations with Functional Alignment
 >       - Predict one’s brain activity from another : Intersubject Correlation Intersubject Functional Connectivity
 >       - Individual variations in brain activity : Intersubject Representational Similarity Analysis (IS-RSA)
 >       - Dynamic changes in ISC : Intersubject Phase Synchrony
->
->    1-2.
-Explicitly annotate features of the model
+>   2. Explicitly annotate features of the model
 >       - Define stimuli using Automated Annotations
 >       - Define stimuli using Natural Language Processing
 > 2. How does the brain segment information from experiences?
-> Event Segmentation (Hidden Markov Model, Greedy State Boundary Search)
+>   - Event Segmentation (Hidden Markov Model, Greedy State Boundary Search)
 > 3. How do networks of brain regions dynamically reconfigure as thoughts and experiences change over time?
-> Hidden Semi-Markov Model
+>   - Hidden Semi-Markov Model
-> 4. How do networks of brain regions (FC) interact in higher order patterns
+> 4. How do networks of brain regions (FC) interact in higher order patterns?
-> Dynamic Connectivity
+>   - Dynamic Connectivity
 > 5. How do we visualize complex high-dimensional data?
-> Embedding with Hypertools
+>   - Embedding with Hypertools

 **Naturalistic Datasets**